 Director of Athletics

 Coach Alfred inherited a Grace Prep basketball program coming off of a four-win season and in need of a new direction.
-During his tenure, the Lions have averaged 24 wins per season, qualified for the post season consistently, won three district titles, two regional championships and made appearance at the 2014 TAPPS Final Four, and the 2018 and 2019 TAPPS State Championship games.
-The Lions captured the were the 4A state title in 2019 (35-2), and were runners-up in 2018 concluding a 33-win season.
+During his tenure, the Lions have averaged 24 wins per season, qualified for the post season consistently, won four district titles, three regional championships and made appearances at the 2014 TAPPS Final Four, and the 2018 and 2019 TAPPS State Championship games.
+The Lions captured the were the 4A state title in 2019 (35-2), and were runners-up in 2018 (33-7).

 Coach Alfred served as the Head Basketball Coach at Mansfield High School, Arlington Martin High School and Richland High School prior to his arrival at Grace Preparatory Academy.
-He has over 550 victories, taken 16 teams to the playoffs, has been named “Coach of the Year” eleven times, and has had over 45 players that have gone on to compete at the collegiate level.
+He has nearly 600 victories, taken 17 teams to the playoffs, has been named “Coach of the Year” twelve times, and has had over 50 players that have gone on to compete at the collegiate level.
 In September 2019, he was inducted into the Mansfield ISD Athletic Hall of Honor.